Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog is raw fed.

 - A cutting surface you can afford to scar.

-- A work area which won't be damaged by flying bits of meat and bone dust.
+- A work area that won't be damaged by flying bits of meat and bone dust.

 - A bone dust scraper, if steaks are for you and not the dog.